singhkunal2050/EcomTheme/README.md

 - npm install bootstrap

 > Step 2
--Design bootstrap components
+- Design bootstrap components
--used images from pexels.com
+- used images from pexels.com
--icons from iconfinde.com
+- icons from iconfinde.com
--illustrations from undraw.com
+- illustrations from undraw.com